alexsweeten/snacc/README.md

 ![logo](https://github.com/SweetiePi/bioncd-hackseq/blob/master/logo/snacc-header.jpg)
-# snacc: alignment-free genome comaprison utilizing the normalized compression distance
+# snacc: alignment-free genome comparison utilizing the normalized compression distance
 `snacc` (sequence non-alignment compression & comparison) is a program implementing the normalized compression distance (NCD) specifically for biological data.
 These distances can be used for clustering, or to rapidly infer phylogenies for large sets of genomes.

 ## Dependencies